Local information and support

 • Speech and Language Therapy support children with difficulties communicating for example understanding instructions, communicating their needs and wants, producing speech sounds, eating, drinking and swallowing.

-• Bookstart Baby Pack’s are given to families during one of the first visits from your health visitor.
+• Bookstart baby packs are given to families by the registrar during birth registration appointments.
 The pack has everything you need to start sharing stories, rhymes, and songs with your baby.

 National information and support